rednir/wow2/COMMANDS.md

  - `!wow vc set-vote-skips-needed [NUMBER]`
      - Sets the number of votes needed to skip a song request to NUMBER.

+## Timers
+Create and manage timers and reminders.

+ - `!wow timer start [TIME] [optional:MESSAGE]`
+     - Starts a timer that will send a message when elapsed.

+ - `!wow timer stop`
+     - Stops the most recently created timer.

 ## Text
 Change and manipulate text.